Renate Künast: Hate speech

+Antisemitism

-In July 2009 she was accused of antisemitism by the Jerusalem Post, after she had allegedly been overheard calling the pro-Israel "Stop The Bomb" organisation a "Mossad front", which she denied.
+In July 2009 Künast was accused of antisemitism by the Jerusalem Post, after she had allegedly been overheard calling the pro-Israel "Stop The Bomb" organisation a "Mossad front", which she denied.

+Domestic security

 In October 2015 Künast advised the police officer Tania Kambouri during a talk show that the police should take their shoes off before raids in mosques.
 Kambouri had published a book about her experience with the rising violence by Muslim men against law enforcement and especially against women.

 In July 2016 Künast posted a Tweet in which she questioned the shooting of an Afghan refugee and ISIS sympathiser who severely injured five people with an axe.
 She was criticized for publicly accusing the police of wrongdoing without knowing the details and before the official investigation was started.
 Members from her party distanced themselves from the statement and said that they trusted the German police.
 Police union chief Rainier Wendt called her a "parliamentary smart aleck".